cloudmesh-community/case/README.md

 ## Manufacturing Facilities

 Most of our testing and production of cases were conducted at the maker space at Luddy Hall of IU's School of Informatics and Computing Engineering.
 Luddy Hall has two laser cutters, both from Trotech; the Speedy 360 and the Speedy 400.
 The 360 has a 813x508mm bed while the 400 has a 1000x610mm bed.
 For our chosen matterial, acrylic, the machines can cut for matterial thicknesses less than 6mm.
+To ensure that the matterial will fit into the laser cutter, ordered acrylic sheets are limited to the dimentions of the bed minus a quater inch.

 ## Converting the Design for Laser Cutting